-College students are used to conducting business online, and will expect the same from their property managers.
-This means you should have a great online presence, including advertising online, online rental applications and offer online lease signing to make the process convenient and efficient for your student rentals.
+College students are used to conducting business online and will expect the same from their property managers.
+This means you should have a great online presence, including advertising online, online rental applications, and offer online lease signing to make the process convenient and efficient for your student rentals.

 Remind your tenants in advance about move-out expectations, the timeline for vacating their unit and penalties for leaving a dirty or damaged property.
 Even though you have a security deposit to cover the cost of damages and cleaning, by getting your tenants to do all the cleaning and maintaining the property throughout the year, you will have less work to do getting the unit ready for the next lease.

-Make sure your move-out inspection paperwork is ready for an efficient walk through, and your cleaning service and maintenance vendors are ready to prioritize your property as needed.
+Make sure your move-out inspection paperwork is ready for an efficient walk-through, and your cleaning service and maintenance vendors are ready to prioritize your property as needed.

 Move-In Day Logistics

-Reach out to future tenants a couple weeks before their lease will begin to remind them of move-in day requirements.
-Your communication should include what day their lease will start, what tenant funds (if any) are due on move-in day, what time and where they can pick up the keys to their new home.
+Reach out to future tenants a couple of weeks before their lease will begin to remind them of move-in day requirements.
+Your communication should include what day their lease will start, what tenant funds (if any) are due on move-in day, what time, and where they can pick up the keys to their new home.
 Student apartment communities should remind future tenants that move-in day will be very busy and their preparation will help the day go smoothly for everyone.
 You should also remind them to set up utility accounts before moving in.

 - Learn More: 15 Things to Remind Your Tenants On Moving Day

-Be Aware of First Time Renters
+Be Aware of First-Time Renters

 Student housing facilitates a big step for college students transitioning from the dorms into their very first apartment.
 Their inexperience may mean they require a little extra attention to ensure their success as a tenant at your property.
-Put together welcome paperwork that restates property rules and gives tips for how to be a great tenant.
+Put together welcome paperwork that restates property rules and gives tips on how to be a great tenant.

 Meet the Neighbors